The baby name Yarrow checks plenty of boxes for a stylish baby name now – but is virtually unknown.

 There’s a second reason this one qualifies as a nature name.
 In Scotland, the Yarrow Water is known for excellent salmon fishing.

-The name might come from a Celtic word meaning rough, describing the river’s waters.
+In that case, the name might come from a Celtic word meaning “rough stream,” describing the river’s waters.

 There’s a second river by the name in Lancashire.